Iranian Revolution: Background (1891–1977)

-The Shah's regime was seen as an oppressive, brutal, corrupt, and lavish regime by some of the society's classes at that time.
-It also suffered from some basic functional failures that brought economic bottlenecks, shortages, and inflation.
+The Shah's regime was seen as oppressive, brutal, corrupt, and lavish by some of the society's classes at that time.
+It also suffered from functional failures that brought economic bottlenecks, shortages, and inflation.
 The Shah was perceived by many as beholden to—if not a puppet of—a non-Muslim Western power (i.e., the United States) whose culture was affecting that of Iran.
 At the same time, support for the Shah may have waned among Western politicians and media—especially under the administration of US President Jimmy Carter—as a result of the Shah's support for OPEC petroleum price increases earlier in the decade.
 When President Carter enacted a human rights policy which said that countries guilty of human rights violations would be deprived of American arms or aid, this helped give some Iranians the courage to post open letters and petitions in the hope that the repression by the government might subside.

 The revolution that substituted the monarchy of Mohammad Reza Pahlavi with Islam and Khomeini is credited in part to the spread of the Shi'a version of the Islamic revival.
-It resisted westernization and saw Ayatollah Khomeini as following in the footsteps of the Shi'a Imam Husayn ibn Ali, with the Shah playing the role of Husayn's foe, the hated tyrant Yazid I. Other factors include the underestimation of Khomeini's Islamist movement by both the Shah's reign—who considered them a minor threat compared to the Marxists and Islamic socialists—and by the secularist opponents of the government—who thought the Khomeinists could be sidelined.
+While often described mainly as a religious revolt, the revolution also grew from a mix of nationalist goals, political populism, and religious radicalism.
+It resisted westernization and saw Ayatollah Khomeini as following in the footsteps of the Shi'a Imam Husayn ibn Ali, with the Shah playing the role of Husayn's foe, the hated tyrant Yazid I. Other factors include the underestimation of Khomeini's Islamist movement by both the Shah's advisors—who considered them a minor threat compared to the Marxists and Islamic socialists—and by the secularist opponents of the government—who thought the Khomeinists could be sidelined.

 Tobacco Protest (1891)

 At the end of the 19th century, the Shi'a clergy (ulama) had a significant influence on Iranian society.
 The clergy first showed itself to be a powerful political force in opposition to the monarchy with the 1891 Tobacco protest.
 On 20 March 1890, the long-standing Iranian monarch Nasir al-Din Shah granted a concession to British Major G. F. Talbot for a full monopoly over the production, sale, and export of tobacco for 50 years.

 At the time, the Persian tobacco industry employed over 200,000 people, so the concession represented a major blow to Persian farmers and bazaaris whose livelihoods were largely dependent on the lucrative tobacco business.
 The boycotts and protests against it were widespread and extensive as result of Mirza Hasan Shirazi's fatwa (judicial decree).
 Within two years, Nasir al-Din Shah found himself powerless to stop the popular movement and cancelled the concession.

-The Tobacco Protest was the first significant Iranian resistance against the Shah and foreign interests, revealing the power of the people and the ulama influence among them.
+The Tobacco Protest was the first significant Iranian resistance against Shah and foreign interests, revealing the power of the people and the ulama influence among them.